UUÖ±²¥

 The challenging nature of these requirements is perhaps the reason why a large number of doctoral students — — drop out.
 However, those who achieve their degree are equipped with expert-level knowledge in a given subject area as well as transferable research, writing, and communication skills.
 These qualifications typically prepare doctoral degree holders for advanced positions in academia, government, or vocational settings where professionals require specific expertise.

 While they are primarily offered on-campus, many colleges and universities include the option to pursue a doctoral degree online.
+This trend is especially visible at schools like Nova Southeastern, Capella, and Walden.
 Prospective doctoral students can choose from programs offering exclusively online courses as well as hybrid models with a mix of distanced and on-campus learning.

-What Are the Types of PhD Programs Online?
+What Are the Types of Doctoral Programs Online?

 Not all types of doctoral degrees serve the same purpose.
 Many prospective students may be thinking of a PhD — also known as a Doctor of Philosophy — when referring to a doctorate.
 While correct, a PhD is a research doctorate in which the primary goal is to advance new knowledge.
 For instance, individuals who pursue a PhD degree in physics conduct original research, typically with the goal of working in academia.